johnae/spook/README.md

    changed_file
 ```

 The above just returns the file it was given but obviously there's alot of flexibility there.
+You might, in some cases, return an empty string which would normally result in running the full spec suite (if your tools are sane).